 How to collect more Google reviews?

-You already know that it’s not easy-peasy to have great reviews.
-But that doesn’t mean that you should just sit there and wait for the reviews to roll themselves to your GMB account.
+You already know that it’s not easy to have great reviews.
+But that doesn’t mean you should wait for the reviews to roll themselves to your GMB account.

 - Sharing your Google reviews link with your customers